 In addition, the following two instructions may be helpful.
-These suggestions can also be incorporated into the learning sessions of the prayer (chapter 9).
+These suggestions can also be incorporated into the introductory prayer sessions of chapter 9.
 The first instruction is:

 Gently hold your prayer issue as if it were a baby or small child.
 Cuddle it and give it warmth and acceptance. [pause] Notice what it feels like in your body to hold it this way. [pause] Now take all of this to Jesus' tender loving heart, and notice how that all now feels inside.
 Take your time and then let me know when we are ready to go on. [wait]